How to Deal with Difficult Housemates

 It might seem daunting to speak up, as you don’t want to create an awkward atmosphere in the house.
 But you and the rest of your housemates didn’t sign up to live with an extra tenant.
 With the backing of everyone else, speak to the offending housemate and explain that you’re feeling a little cramped in your own home, and that you’d prefer it if they stopped over a little less often.

-We advise, in this situation, to stop the music at the source.
-Find the drumsticks and hide them.
-Find the power supply and sabotage.
-Anything to get an hour of sleep!
-If this seems a little too harsh, maybe you could have a quick whip round for a second-hand pair of headphones – a subtle but effective present.
+And, if it seems a little too harsh to hide their drumsticks, maybe you could have a quick whip round for a second-hand pair of noise-cancelling headphones – a subtle but effective present.

 The party animal

 The start of uni seems like you'll have three long years full of drink-fuelled partying.
 However, there does come a time, especially in third year, when you really need to crack down on rolling in at silly o’clock and start revising into the early hours instead.
-The party animal will not see the importance of third year, and will probably continue to party as if freshers never ended.
+The party animal will not see the importance of third year, and will probably continue to party as if Freshers' Week never ended.

-This kind of housemate is brilliant if you fancy letting of a bit of steam after a stressful assignment or exam period, but can soon be heading to the opposite end of the scale if their partying starts to interrupt the revision you’ve finally summoned the courage to start.
+This kind of housemate is brilliant if you fancy letting off a bit of steam after a stressful assignment or exam period, but can soon be heading to the opposite end of the scale if their partying starts to interrupt the revision you’ve finally summoned the courage to start.

-Try headphones, ear plugs, or just try to ignore their 3am stumble to their room.
-Ignore themhitting and knocking over everything on their way.
-They’ll soon fall into a comatose sleep and won’t be seen until their Dominos’ delivery driver knocks on the door the following evening.
+Try headphones, earplugs, or just try to ignore their 3 AM stumble to their room.
+Ignore them hitting and knocking over everything on their way.
+They’ll soon fall into a comatose sleep and won’t be seen until their Domino’s delivery driver knocks on the door the following evening.
 You could also be that irritating nag (see below) whilst they’re nursing their hangover – that should teach them...

 The social loafer

 There always has to be one social loafer in every household who sits back and lets the others do the chores.
-They’ll breeze through life without having to brave the creepy spider-infested cellar to take the metre readings and never once have you seen them take the rubbish out.
+They’ll breeze through life without having to brave the creepy spider-infested cellar to take the metre readings, and never once have you seen them take the rubbish out.
 They’re quite happy to rely on others and enjoy just relaxing whilst you do all the work.

 Quick fix?
-You could have a subtle word to spring them into action, however they’ll soon slip back into their old ways.
+You could have a subtle word to spring them into action; however, they’ll soon slip back into their old ways.
 For a long-term solution, sit down with all your housemates and write up a rota of chores, so you can be sure they’re doing their fair share!

 The nagger

-You’ll quickly find out that being friends and living together are two entirely different situations and relationships can become strained long-term if the root of the problem isn’t addressed.
+You’ll quickly find out that being friends and living together are two entirely different situations, and relationships can become strained long-term if the root of the problem isn’t addressed.